swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 of tests so that code could be run before and after each test.
-The main motivation for this feature is overriding [`TaskLocal`s][SE-0311: TaskLocal] for tests, and the proposal mentions a [future direction][task-local-future-direction] to add a convenience trait specifically for overriding task locals.
+The main motivation for this feature is overriding [`TaskLocal`s][SE-0311: TaskLocal] for tests, and the proposal mentions a [future direction][task-local-future-direction] to add a convenience trait specifically for binding task locals.
 This proposal adds that convenience.

 [SE-0331: TaskLocal]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0311-task-locals.md